How to Set a Budget Alert in AWS to Avoid Surprise Bills

 TermDefinition

-AWS BudgetsA Billing & Cost Management service that lets you set custom cost or usage thresholds and receive alerts.
+AWS BudgetsA billing service that lets you set cost or usage thresholds and receive notifications when those thresholds are crossed.

 Related Posts